OpenRefine/openrefine.org/docs/manual/running.md

 The first column in every project will always be <span class="menuItems">All</span>, which contains options to flag, star, and do non-column-specific operations.
 The <span class="menuItems">All</span> column is also where rows/records are numbered.
 Numbering shows the permanent order of rows and records; a temporary sorting or facet may reorder the rows or show a limited set, but numbering will show you the original identifiers unless you make a permanent change.

 The project grid may display with both vertical and horizontal scrolling, depending on the number and width of columns, and the number of rows/records displayed.
-You can control the display of the project grid by using [Sort and View options](exploring#sort-and-view).
+You can control the display of the project grid by using [Sort, View, and Navigation options](sortview).

 Mousing over individual cells will allow you to [edit cells individually](cellediting#edit-one-cell-at-a-time).